 Map Key: Wild Places (outlined in red); Public Rights of Way (green); VC55 boundary (blue)

 This is a wide belt of mature woodland running along the western edge of an old golf course.
-Fishley Belt appears on maps going back to the nineteenth century and is if not the best, certainly one of the best examples of ancient woodland in Blaby District.
-In spring it is awash with native Bluebells and other wildflowers which are generally only found where woodland has not been disturbed for centuries.
-Covered by a blanket TPO
+Fishley Belt appears on maps going back to the nineteenth century and is one of the best examples of ancient woodland in Blaby District.
+In spring it is awash with native Bluebells and other wildflowers.
+The woodland is covered by a blanket TPO.

 In 2004 Fishpond Plantation was bought by the Parish Council on behalf of the village with villagers’ donations and grants from Leicestershire County Council and Charnwood Borough Council.
 The Plantation is close to the centre of the village and covers 1.6 hectares; all that remains of a larger wood.
 There has been woodland here for at least 300 years, probably due to the area being quarried for gypsum and then being unsuitable for agriculture.